 If these living things evolved by natural mutation/evolution occurring by chance, why do television presenters refer to living things as being clever for evolving?
 If this is a random mutation it is no more clever than an ulcer appearing in somebody’s mouth when they suffer from stress.

-Evolutionists need to stop being ambiguous: either evolution occurs through random mutations, or creatures cause mutations to occur through their own desire.
+Evolutionists need to stop being ambiguous: either evolution occurs through random mutations, or creatures cause mutations to occur through their own desire and intellect.